 \section{Abstract}

-{\it We developed a general deep learning framework, FluidGAN, that is capable of learning and predicting time-dependent convective flow coupled with energy transport.
+{\it We developed a general deep learning framework, FluidGAN, capable of learning and predicting time-dependent convective flow coupled with energy transport.
 FluidGAN is thoroughly data-driven with high speed and accuracy and satisfies the physics of fluid without any prior knowledge of underlying fluid and energy transport physics.
-FluidGAN also learns the coupling between velocity, pressure and temperature fields.
-Our framework could be used to learn deterministic multiphysics phenomena where the underlying physical model is complex or unknown. }
+FluidGAN also learns the coupling between velocity, pressure, and temperature fields.
+Our framework helps understand deterministic multiphysics phenomena where the underlying physical model is complex or unknown. }

-Convective transport is one of the most fundamental physical phenomena in fluid and transport, which can be applied to atmospheric circulation, nano-fluidic, micro-electrical systems, climates and oceanography.
+Convective transport is one of the most fundamental physical phenomena in fluid and transport, which can be applied to atmospheric circulation, nano-fluidic, micro-electrical systems, climates, and oceanography.
 With the emergence of massive data originating from weather stations and satellites, learning the physics of transport becomes amenable given a robust learning algorithm.
-Learning directly from transport data and the prediction based on the inference model is more accurate since the underlying noise in the data is learnt.
-The energy transport can be described as the coupling between fluid momentum and energy which is highly non-linear.
-Computational Fluid Dynamics (CFD) has been used extensively to simulate and solve transport problems\cite{rappmicrofluidics}, however; the time and memory consumption for CFD applications are usually prohibitively large \cite{brunton2016discovering}.
+Learning directly from transport data and the prediction based on the inference model is more accurate since the underlying noise in the data is learned.
+Energy transport can be described as the coupling between fluid momentum and highly non-linear energy.
+Computational Fluid Dynamics (CFD) has been used extensively to simulate and solve transport problems\cite{rappmicrofluidics}; however, CFD applications' time and memory consumption are usually prohibitively large\cite{brunton2016discovering}.